 - A risk assessment is carried out prior to any off site activity to ensure everyone’s health and safety will not be compromised.
 In the unlikely event that it is considered unsafe for a student to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.

 - Recently there has been much work undertaken to make the site more accessible to disabled students.
-Thorpe St Andrew School and Sixth Form is a split site school with many steps and stairs and no lifts.
 There are disabled toilet facilities on both sites and wheelchair access to all ground floor classrooms

-- We liaise with English as an Additional Language Service who assist the school in supporting our families with English as an additional language.
+- We liaise with our English as an Additional Language partners who assist the school in supporting our families of children whose English is their second language.

 - We write social stories with children if transition is potentially going to be difficult.